anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 ## "More Satellites" Is Not a Universal Fix

-A common intuition is that adding more satellites always improves accuracy.
-This is only conditionally true.
+A common intuition is that adding more satellites always improves positioning accuracy.
+This is true only when the additional measurements provide new information.

 Additional satellites help when they:

-- Improve geometry
+- Improve satellite geometry

-- Add independent viewing angles
+- Provide independent viewing angles

+- Reduce the effect of random measurement errors

 They help far less when:

-- Signals are correlated (e.g., same reflection surfaces)
+- Signals are correlated (e.g., affected by the same reflection surfaces)

-- Geometry remains poor
+- Satellite Geometry remains poor

-- Environmental bias dominates
+- Common environmental biases (such as atmospheric delay or correlated multipath) affect many measurements in the same way.

 Thus: